As an Amazon Associate I earn from qualifying purchases. Contact us if you have any questions :)

 A problem when a car squeaks when turning left or right is a worn out or a loose power steering wheel belt.
 The severity of this noise increases as the belt becomes weaker and looser.
 This noise can be a sign that it is time to change your steering wheel belt, as the belt could snap, and your power steering will no longer work.
 Steering your car will be hard, and this could cause dangerous driving on the road and especially when you need to make a turn.

 The most common fix for a bad steering wheel belt is to have it replaced to avoid a total failure.
 If the belt continues slipping, it could cause your power steering to be intermittent.

 5. Steering Column Problems

-A steering column rarely fails, but if it does, it can be the source of car squeaks when turning right or left, and even when going over bumps.
+A steering column rarely fails, but if it does, it can be the source of car squeaks or screeches when turning right or left, and even when going over bumps.

 If the steering column does break down, the most common fix is to have a professional garage repair or replace it.
 You can often feel a steering column problem through the vibrations on the steering wheel.
 The noise can be from:

 Lack of grease in the steering column clutch

 Section of the steering column rubbing against the dust cover

 If the steering column has developed a curve, instead of being straight, the squeal and the vibrations could be the friction between components.
 In this case, the severity of the noise would show how critical the steering column damage may be.

 If your car squeaks when turning and going over bumps, it could be a problem with the front suspension parts and chassis.
 A squeaky suspension can be annoying, but often it will not be a source of danger while driving.
 Make sure you check the control arms as well.